martysirkin/ms-food-truck/README.md

 - The customer might (with a GUI) be able to choose among food types (I am interested in Chinese, Mexican today ONLY)
 - The customer has a single address they are at, but they might be moving around (see "range" below)
 - There should be a maximum distance (range) that the customer is willing to go (from their address/location).
 Only find trucks in that range.
 I actually added that to the prototype, but I only had time to hardcode the distance.
+Default is 1 mi.
+- Note: (I am embarrassed about this!)
+I hardcoded it in my rush to simply parse the "km" from the distances.
+This is foolish.
+In the real world I would configure the distance and have it not include units.
+These are settings I know, but I didn't have time to go find them today.
 - How do we want to get the distance from one location to another.
 I am using the google distance package.
 In the real world, that package has a rate limiter on it.
 Does the customer need to spend $$s for more queries?
 Is there a better place to get the data?
 - The data file includes some times (of day) that the truck is open.
 Some don't have that info.
 How do we want to handle?
 Do we want to check "now", or allow them to optionally specify the time for the query?
 - I added a range to the prototype.
 However, the current API uses absolute distance (instead of walking distance).
 I know that this is in the API - just didn't have the time today.
 Also, the default it has is in KM.
 I converted it, but we could either move it to SM (Statute Miles) or to a setting (in a fancy GUI).
 We also don't want distance as the crow flies, but we want "walking distance".
 BTW, the "Range" is a maximum that they're willing to for their food.